 - Process automation and a guided buying environment ensure every purchase is made from the correct vendor at the optimal price and terms.

-- Data analysis and workflow optimisation allow for contingency plans that ensure operational continuity and greater resilience in the face of global disasters, pandemics like COVID-19, and other major supply chain disruptions.
+- Data analysis and workflow optimization allow for contingency plans that ensure operational continuity and greater resilience in the face of global disasters, pandemics like COVID-19, and other major supply chain disruptions.

 Small businesses no longer need titan-sized budgets to compete effectively with the major players in their industries.
 Investing in procurement software makes it possible to start small and grow as your budget and business needs dictate.